 Implies the Read Own Action, Read Package, and Show Preview permissions.

 To deploy an action, edit an action, or check action status, a user also needs Read Sensor and Read Saved Question on the Reserved content set.
 The Reserved content set includes content used to ask preview and polling questions.

 |Write Action for Saved Question||

-Can see the Scheduled Action pages, but the only rows displayed are for the actions the user has deployed.
+Can see the Scheduled Action pages, but the only rows are for the actions that the user has deployed.

-Tip: Use this permission instead of Write Action to limit use by "action users" who execute standard operating procedures created by someone else.
+Tip: Use this permission instead of the Write Action permission to limit use by "action users" who use Tanium to execute standard operating procedures created by someone else.